[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Subsequently, on Grant's determination to attack Vicksburg, General Davies was released of his command under Rosecrans, and assigned by General Grant to the command of the District of Columbus, headquarters at Columbus, Kentucky.
 This district included Paducah, Ky., Cairo, Ill, Columbus, Island No. 10, Hickman and Fort Pillow, the State of Kentucky, and part of Tennessee.
 The coming campaign against Vicksburg made this command very important, as on the commanding officer at Columbus devolved the duty of protecting nearly all of General Grant's lines of communication, while a large portion of his army and supplies had to be forwarded through his hands, as well as the supervision of all private traffic down the Mississippi River.

 After General Grant had passed beyond Holly Springs, the Confederate General Van Dorn captured the place with all the supplies stored there for General Grant's army for immediate use.
-General Forrest in the meantime had destroyed the railroad communication to Grant's army, cut off all the telegraph communication, and the Mississippi River was the only remaining way open to both General Grant and General Indicates a West Point graduate and gives his Class.Sherman.
+General Forrest in the meantime had destroyed the railroad communication to Grant's army, cut off all the telegraph communication, and the Mississippi River was the only remaining way open to both General Grant and General Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Sherman.

 p60 General Davies now, without communication with General Grant, was left to his own judgment; he immediately cleared the store houses at Columbus of supplies stored there and sent them down to Memphis on steamboats, that General Grant might be reinforced as far as possible for his loss at Holly Springs.